dingbat/nsrails/readme.md

 What does NSRails do?
 ========

-NSRails provides simple, high-level APIs that give your Objective-C classes ActiveResource-like support.
+NSRails provides simple, high-level APIs that gives your Objective-C classes ActiveResource-like support.
 This means CRUD and other operations on your corresponding Rails objects can be called natively via Objective-C methods.

 Instances will inherit methods to remotely create, read, update, or destroy a remote object: